thinkshout/thinkshout/blog/_posts/2019-01-15-retrospectives.md

 - What went well and what can we celebrate?
 What were the highlights of the year for us and our team?
 - What challenges did we face?
 Of those challenges, which did we solve, and which still need to be solved?
 - What did we learn that we want to carry into 2019?
-- Where do we go from here?
+- What next steps will best move these learnings forward?

 Consider bringing some data to the discussion to enhance your reflections.
 If you’re not a data-based organization, you can pull simple analytics numbers to inform your discussion and set you on a path of establishing a more data-informed mindset.
 Did you launch a new site, campaign, communications strategy, or program?
-Do a quick numbers comparison from before and after to provide some insight into how they went, and to establish baselines from which to measure moving into 2019.
+Do a quick numbers comparison from before and after to provide some insight into how those efforts went, and to establish baselines from which to measure moving into 2019.
 To help get you started, here are some of the simple metrics we look at when we launch a new website or campaign:

 **New Website:**
 - In Google Analytics, you can compare pre- and post- launch periods in these reports: